kpumuk/codecolorer/readme.txt

 * Added French translation (thanks to <a href="http://www.flyingcode.com/">Valentin PRUGNAUD</a>).
 * Added Brazilian Portuguese translation (thanks to <a href="http://www.jeveaux.com/">Paulo César M. Jeveaux</a>, <a href="">Fabricio Bortoluzzi</a>, and <a href="http://www.rodolfoleao.com/">Rodolfo Leão</a>).
 * Added Swedish translation (thanks to <a href="http://blog.lhli.net/">LHLI</a>).
+* Fixed XHTML validation problems on the CodeColorer options page (thanks to Brett Zamir).

 = 0.9.5 (August 27, 2009) =
 * Added Dutch translation (thanks to <a href="http://www.helixsoft.nl/blog/">Martijn van Iersel</a>).